-For details of membership and attendance at meetings of the Audit and Risk Management Committee, refer to page 35 of the Company's Annual Report.
+For details of membership and attendance at meetings of the Audit and Risk Management Committee, refer to the Company's 2017 Annual Report at page 33.

 Communication with Shareholders

 Pursuant to Principle 6, the Board aims to ensure that the shareholders are provided with full and timely information about the Company's activities.
 To promote effective communication with shareholders, the Company has designed a Shareholders Communication policy.
 Information is communicated to the shareholders through: